 By default, all new Connection objects are in autocommit mode.
 When autocommit mode is on, a COMMIT statement is automatically executed after each statement that is sent to the database server.
-To turn autocommit mode off, explicitly call Connection.setAutoCommit(false).
+To turn off autocommit mode , explicitly call Connection.setAutoCommit(false).